ryan-mcclue/unsw/comp3121/lectures/lec9.md

 I(i) = optimal weight of subtree if root included
 E(i) = optimal weight of subtree if root not included solution = max(I(i), E(i))

+## Shortest Paths
+Unweighted: BFS
+Weighted: Djikstra
+Negative: Bellman-Ford (topological sort + DP) opt(t, i) shortest path from s to t with i many edges (so relaxation on number of edges)

+All vertices: Flloyd-Warshall
+opt(v1, v2, [v3, v4, ...]) shortest path from v1 to v2 using only vertices in set

+## lin algo
+Maximise or minimise objective is standard form expected by linear programming algorithms Might have to convert equality, unconstrained variables to standard form